menes-ux/AfriRate---Chrome-extension-for-African-Currencies-/README.md

 # AfroRate - African Currency Converter

-AfroRate is a lightweight Chrome extension that allows users to convert African currencies into international currencies using real-time exchange rates.
-It is designed to be fast, simple, and reliable for travelers, business owners, and anyone dealing with African currencies.
+AfroRate is a lightweight Chrome extension that allows users to convert African currencies into international African currencies using real-time exchange rates.
+It is designed to be fast, simple, offline and reliable for travelers, business owners, and anyone dealing with African currencies.

 ---